SEESolutions-it/DpdlEngine/README.md

 # DpdlEngine
-Dpdl (Dynamic Packet Definition Language) is a framework and scripting language
+Dpdl (Dynamic Packet Definition Language) is a constraint device framework and scripting language with built-in database technology